jrosebud/jrosebud.github.io/lesson01/slides/slides.md

 ## Homework

 *	Create a resume website
-*	Watch a video about the Internet
+*	Watch a video about the Internet at http://www.youtube.com/watch?v=7_LPdttKXPc

 ---